perwu/MIAS/README.md

 > MIAS_Score.On<-MIAS.Score.GSVA(DataM_EX.On,Signatures_M)  <br />
 > IMPRES_Score.On<-IMPRES.Score(DataM_EX.On)  <br />

-Do the response prediction of the on-treatment samples using the on-treatment predictor that were trained using both of MIAS and IMPRES scores (MIAS.IMPRES.Classifier_On)
+Do the response prediction of the on-treatment samples using the on-treatment predictor that were trained using both of MIAS and IMPRES scores (MIAS.IMPRES.Classifier_On).
 > data_set.On<-data.frame(MIAS=MIAS_Score.On,IMPRES=IMPRES_Score.On,Response=Response.On) <br />
 > prediction.On = predict(MIAS.IMPRES.Classifier_On, newdata = data_set.On[-3], probability =T)  <br />
 > response.probabilities.On<-attr(prediction.On,"probabilities")[,2]  <br />